John C. Sheehan: Synthesis of penicillin

 At the time, it was known that the molecular weight of penicillin was around 350 g/mol, which was within the range of molecules that had already been chemically synthesized.
-The problem was the making the chemically unstable beta-lactam ring that was crucial to the antibiotic properties of the molecule.
+The problem was the making of the chemically unstable beta-lactam ring that is crucial to the antibiotic properties of the molecule.
 Beta-lactam antibiotics inhibit the formation of the peptidoglycan layer of the cell walls of Gram-positive bacteria.
 Most of the scientists experienced failure after failure because "the appropriate techniques and reactions for putting together the penicillin molecule simply had not yet been discovered."
 In the words of Sheehan, using traditional methods at the time was like "placing an anvil on top of a house of cards."
 After nine years of dogged work in the M.I.T. laboratories, this persistent organic chemist finally solved one of chemistry's most baffling problems at the time.
 In 1957, John C. Sheehan announced that his group had completed the first synthesis of penicillin V (one of the two most useful forms of the antibiotic).
 During the process, he had also produced an intermediate, 6-aminopenicillanic acid, which was later used as a foundation for preparing a variety of penicillins.
 This allowed researchers to combat the resistance that certain bacteria had developed to particular forms of the drug.
 Sheehan later published his involvement in the synthesis of penicillins in The Enchanted Ring: The Untold Story of Penicillin, which noted a complex legal skirmish over his patents on penicillin synthesis involving M.I.T. and Beecham, a British industrial research laboratory that was also working on penicillins.